EnricCoding/EnricCoding/README.md

-Hello, I'm Enric, a Frontend Engineer passionate about Software and IT.
+Hello, I'm Enric, a Frontend Engineer with more than 3 years of experience.
 📫 You can contact me for email: enricpaginasweb@gmail.com.